CommunistMountain/BalanceModFork/README_CM.md

             <li>Drone Reactor Booster: Crew and Boarding drones speed boost from +25% to +100%, healing factor from 0.2 to 1 (heal in Drone Control from 1.28HP/s to 6.4HP/s, if powered and not hacked).
 Crew and Boarding drones heal outside Drone Control at 1.6HP/s (if powered and not hacked).</li>
             <li>Drone Recovery Arm (component of Drone Reactor Booster): Chance for each drone to be recovered from 100% to 20% (TODO: change needs a future version of Hyperspace at the time of writing).</li>
             <li>Explosive Replicator (component of Rock Plating): Effect chance from 50% to 20%.</li>
-            <li>Fire Suppression (component of Mantis Pheromones): Fire extinguishing speed from 83% of Human to 50% of Human.</li>
+            <li>Fire Suppression (component of Mantis Pheromones): Fire extinguishing speed from 5/6 of Human rate to 1/2 of Human rate.</li>
             <li>Slug Repair Gel: Now prevents Sensors from being disabled by nebula or events (it will still be disabled by hacking).
-Sensors and Doors behave as though they are always manned.</li>
+Sensors and Doors behave as though they are manned if they are not damaged.</li>
         </ol>
         <li>Added Advanced FTL Navigation 2 to stores and random rewards, which allows you to jump to any beacon, by spending fuel equal to the shortest number of jumps from your location to that beacon.
 Rarity 3, cost 30.
 Stackable, but having multiple does not change its effect.</li>
         <li>Automated Reloader: Rarity from 2 to 4, cost from 40 to 60.</li>
-        <li>Backup DNA Bank: Extinguishes fires and repairs breaches in the Clone Bay room, and repairs Clone Bay system damage, at 1/3 the rate of a Human (in that sequence and not simultaneously, just like actual crew repair).</li>
+        <li>Backup DNA Bank: Extinguishes fires and repairs breaches in the Clone Bay room, and repairs Clone Bay system damage, at 1/3 of Human rate (in that sequence and not simultaneously, just like actual crew repair).</li>
         <li>Damaged Stasis Pod: Cost from 30 to 0 (sell price from 15 to 0).</li>
         <li>Distraction Buoys: Cost from 55 to 40.</li>
         <li>Engi Med-bot Dispersal: Now works for your crew on enemy ships.
 Rarity from 0 to 2 (now available in stores and random rewards).
 Cost from 60 to 40.</li>